 11. To drink like a fish

-Meaning: This idiom is used to describe a person who habitually drinks a lot of alcohol.
+Meaning: to habitually drink a lot of alcohol

 Example: I don’t know what to do.
 For the past six months, he’s been drinking like a fish.